AudrinaC/Pandas-Challenge/README.md

 * You must include a written description of three observable trends based on the data.
 * See [Example Solution](HeroesOfPymoli/HeroesOfPymoli_starter.ipynb) for a reference on expected format.

+### Copyright

+© 2021 Trilogy Education Services, LLC, a 2U, Inc. brand.
+Confidential and Proprietary.
+All Rights Reserved.